• Share this on:

 • Ask buyers what they are looking for.
 Especially in the fair-trade sector, you can use the story behind your product for marketing purposes.

-• If certification is not feasible, work according to fair-trade principles without being officially guaranteed or certified.
-Carefully document your company processes so you can support your claim.
+• If certification is not feasible, work according to the WFTO principles without being officially guaranteed or certified.
+Carefully document your company processes in order to support your story.

-• Check the ITC Sustainability Map database for more information on voluntary standards and their requirements, including fair production.
+• Consult the ITC Standards Map database for more information on Fair for Life.

 Sustainable wood

-FSC (Forest Stewardship Council) certification is the most common label for sustainable wooden products, including wooden furniture.
+Certification from the Forest Stewardship Council (FSC) is the most common label for sustainable wooden products.
 The FSC chain of custody certification guarantees that a product’s source material comes from responsibly managed forests.
 These products are especially popular in Western European markets.
+Non-timber forest products (for example, rattan and bamboo) can also be certified.

-PEFC (Programme for the Endorsement of Forest Certification) is another option.
-Like with FSC, the PEFC chain of custody certification verifies that the certified forest-based material contained in a product comes from sustainably managed forests.
+The Programme for the Endorsement of Forest Certification (PEFC) is another option.
+As is the case with FSC, the PEFC chain of custody certification verifies that the forest-based material in a product comes from sustainably managed forests.

 Tips: